apte01/apte01.github.io/_pages/home.md

 <div class="two-column-layout">
     <div class="left-column">
         <div class="right-column">
             <p>Hello!
-This is Chaitanya Apte.
-I am a Research Assistant at National Centre of Aerospace Innovation and Research, IIT Bombay.
-I work on numerical simulations using Finite Element Analysis.</p>
+I am a Mechanical Engineer currently working as a Research Assistant at the National Centre of Aerospace Innovation and Research, IIT Bombay.
+My area of interest is Computational Mechanics.
+I have worked on several solid and fluid problems using commercial packages like Ansys as well as open-source codes like OpenFOAM and Fenicsx.
+Looking for more opportunities to explore this field.</p>
         </div>
     </div>
     <div class="circle-image">